 The women's intercollegiate sporting competition.
 Female participants from each of the Colleges accumulate points toward the Rosebowl Cup in the following sports: Rowing, Swimming, Diving, Netball, Hockey, Tennis, Soccer, Basketball and Athletics.
 The Rosebowl is more formally known as the Macrae-Archdale Cup, which was established in 1958 and named after the two principals who had left the previous year.

 Sals

 The Sals; Salisbury; St. Paul's College Bar

 Sancta Safari

-Sancta's annual informal social event hosted and planned by the House Committee; held in Sancta's Quad featuring popular musical acts and performances.
+Sancta's annual informal social event hosted and planned by the House Committee, featuring popular musical acts and performances.